 Inspired by the industry standard for touchpad samplers, the MPC2000, Tabletop’s Gridlok offers 16 pads for live play as well as numerous presets and a workflow for recording samples in-app.
 Its grid of pads also incorporated mute groups, where one pad will auto-mute the other’s sound when tapped in sequence (for an open and closed hi-hat combo, for instance).

 SPINBACK (TURNTABLE PLAYER)

 SpinBack allows users to load in music from their local library, in-app recordings, or from the AudioCopy clipboard.
 Its pitch adjuster, tonearm, and platter simulate the hands-on experience of a turntable.

 MASTERMIND (INTER-APP CONTROLLER)

-When Apple announced inter-app audio compatibility, Mastermind served as a new controller for any active compatible audio app on the iPad.
+When our team decided to incorporate Apple's newly announced inter-app audio compatibility, I designed Mastermind as a new controller for any active compatible audio app on the iPad.
 Used in conjunction with Tabletop’s MIDI Learn feature, its controls can be mapped to any compatible parameter in the selected app.